Rebecca Cox Jackson: Womanist theology and feminism

-Jackson divorced her husband and joined the Shakers in Watervliet, New York.
-However, they wanted her to make a pledge to a white Eldress named Mother Paulina Bates in order to be considered a "full member".
-Jackson did not feel comfortable allowing a white woman to gate-keep her religious journey, so she left.
-She later returned and agreed to take the pledge to Mother Paulina Bates and she was granted a blessing to minister to people herself.
 Motherhood was an important concept to Jackson, as it was an important aspect of being a woman that she wanted to embrace.
 While she never had children and wanted to remain celibate, she spoke of a spiritual maternity, or of being a mother figure for people in a spiritual way.
 Jackson was led by her religious beliefs in everything she did; as Walker stated, "Jackson felt compelled always to follow her own inner voice or 'invisible lead' ".
 She remained at this settlement until her death in 1871, where her "name and position were taken up by her life-long companion Rebecca Perot".
 The Black Shaker community in Philadelphia continued to exist as late as 1908.